 Under Rule 41(a)(1), a plaintiff may without court order dismiss an action by filing "notice of dismissal before the opposing party serves either an answer or a motion for summary judgment" or by stipulation.
 Fed.
 R. Civ.
 P. 41(a)(1).
-This provision is not analogous to AFPM's effort to withdraw because AFPM has already filed answers and motions.
+This provision is not analogous to API's effort to withdraw because API has already filed answers and motions.

-In fact, AFPM's analogy supports Plaintiffs' argument that this Court has the discretion to decide whether AFPM's withdrawal should be with prejudice and to place terms and conditions on AFPM's withdrawal, including, but not limited to, payment of Plaintiffs' attorneys' fees and costs, and an order conditioning future participation in this litigation by AFPM and its members.
-Assuming the validity of AFPM's analogy between its request to withdraw and the voluntary dismissal of an action by a plaintiff, this Court should likewise grant AFPM's motion to withdraw only on terms that are "proper."
+API's withdrawal, including, but not limited to, payment of Plaintiffs' attorneys' fees and costs, and an order conditioning future participation in this litigation by API and its members.

+Assuming the validity of API's analogy between its request to withdraw and the voluntary dismissal of an action by a plaintiff, this Court should likewise grant API's motion to withdraw only on terms that are "proper."

 a.
-AFPM's withdraw from the case should be with prejudice
+API's withdraw from the case should be with prejudice